redstrate/redstrate.com/content/blog/kde-may2023/index.md

 # Plasma

-Now when there isn't enough space to display the QR code in the clipboard applet, there [is a clearer message of what to do next](https://invent.kde.org/plasma/plasma-workspace/-/merge_requests/2952).
+{{< add "feature" >}} Now when there isn't enough space to display the QR code in the clipboard applet, there [is a clearer message of what to do next](https://invent.kde.org/plasma/plasma-workspace/-/merge_requests/2952).

 ![Screenshot of the new message in action.](better-qr-text.webp)

-On the topic of QR codes, the menu [is now a menu of radio buttons and not checkboxes](https://invent.kde.org/plasma/plasma-workspace/-/merge_requests/2953) which didn't make sense because it's an exclusive option.
+{{< add "bugfix" >}} On the topic of QR codes, the menu [is now a menu of radio buttons and not checkboxes](https://invent.kde.org/plasma/plasma-workspace/-/merge_requests/2953) which didn't make sense because it's an exclusive option.

 ![You can't have two different codes being displayed after all.](qr-radio.webp)

-There [is now a separator above the "Close" action](https://invent.kde.org/plasma/kwin/-/merge_requests/4132) in the window menu!
+{{< add "feature" >}} There [is now a separator above the "Close" action](https://invent.kde.org/plasma/kwin/-/merge_requests/4132) in the window menu!

 ![It now matches other context menus with this action, e.g. the Task Manager](close-action.webp)

-I added [a metadata extractor for Krita files](https://invent.kde.org/frameworks/kfilemetadata/-/merge_requests/97), which means certain information about your Krita artwork can show up in Dolphin, Baloo and other programs that can take advantage of it!
+{{< add "feature" >}} I added [a metadata extractor for Krita files](https://invent.kde.org/frameworks/kfilemetadata/-/merge_requests/97), which means certain information about your Krita artwork can show up in Dolphin, Baloo and other programs that can take advantage of it!
 This includes helpful information such as canvas width, height and creation date.

 ![A slightly outdated screenshot, but showing off some of the metadata it can extract](krita-extract.webp)

-Soon, the Language and Region settings [will support the `$LANGUAGE` environment variable](https://invent.kde.org/plasma/plasma-workspace/-/merge_requests/2946).
+{{< add "feature" >}} Soon, the Language and Region settings [will support the `$LANGUAGE` environment variable](https://invent.kde.org/plasma/plasma-workspace/-/merge_requests/2946).
 This only affects users who did not configure the language explicitly from KDE, like those coming from another computing environment.
 We already supported loading your pre-existing language from `$LANG`.
 Included in that merge request is a fix that stops an erroneous warning message telling you that your language isn't supported, even though it clearly is.

 ## Plasma SDK

-For new users of the Plasma SDK, [there is now a clearer and more helpful message when you start](https://invent.kde.org/plasma/plasma-sdk/-/merge_requests/75) `plasmoidviewer` without an applet specified.
+{{< add "feature" >}} For new users of the Plasma SDK, [there is now a clearer and more helpful message when you start](https://invent.kde.org/plasma/plasma-sdk/-/merge_requests/75) `plasmoidviewer` without an applet specified.

 ```
 $ plasmoidviewer
 An applet name or path must be specified, e.g. --applet org.kde.plasma.analogclock
 ````

-I proposed [making the icon name selectable](https://invent.kde.org/plasma/plasma-sdk/-/merge_requests/76), because I can't stop myself from clicking on it!
+{{< add "feature" >}} I proposed [making the icon name selectable](https://invent.kde.org/plasma/plasma-sdk/-/merge_requests/76), because I can't stop myself from clicking on it!

 ![Screenshot of selecting the icon name in Cuttlefish.](cuttlefish-select.webp)